lsst-dm/dmtn-308/index.rst

 ~~~~~~~~

 - `BigQuery pricing <https://cloud.google.com/bigquery/pricing>`_ has two main components: compute pricing and storage pricing.
 - Compute pricing includes the cost to process queries, including "SQL queries, user-defined functions, scripts, and certain data manipulation language (DML) and data definition language (DDL) statements."
 - BigQuery offers two compute pricing models for running queries:
    - On-demand pricing (per TiB) charges for the amount of data processed by the query, with a minimum of 10 MB per query.
    - Capacity pricing (per slot-hour) charges for the number of slots used by the query, with a minimum of 100 slots per query, and slots available in increments of 100.
 Billing is per second with a one-minimum.
 - Storage pricing is the cost to store data that is loaded into BigQuery.
 - BigQuery charges for other operations as well, such as streaming inserts and usage of integrated machine learning tools.
 - Specific costing scenarios are beyond the scope of this document, but it is generally understood that BigQuery can be expensive for large datasets and high query volumes, with low cost predictability due to dynamic resource allocation for every query along with variable pricing.
-- Though the default BigQuery pricing structure would likely result in very high operating costs, it is possible that significant discounts could be negotiated, given the scientific nature of the project.
+- Though the default BigQuery pricing structure would likely result in very high (even prohibitively expensive) operating costs, it is possible that significant discounts could be negotiated, given the scientific nature of the project.

 Maintenance Overhead
 --------------------